omerzkan/eomt-anomaly-segmentation/README.md

 - **MSP** — Maximum Softmax Probability (`1 − max softmax`).
 - **MaxLogit** — `−max(logits)`; rank-equivalent to `1.0 − max(logits)`.
 - **MaxEntropy** — Shannon entropy of the softmax distribution.
-- **RbA** (mask architectures only) — `−Σ tanh(class_logits)` across class axis, following the official RbA implementation.
-Crucially, RbA does **not** apply softmax to mask-architecture logits, since the independence assumption it requires holds at the query level rather than across mutually exclusive classes.
+- **RbA** (mask architectures only) — computed from the EoMT per-class semantic score map obtained by combining query-level mask probabilities and class probabilities after excluding the no-object class.
+The final RbA score is the negative total known-class mass.
+RbA is not temperature-scaled.

-Each method is also evaluated with temperature scaling over `T ∈ {0.5, 0.75, 1.0, 1.1, 1.5, 2.0}`.
-The main finding is that AuPRC is largely insensitive to T, while FPR95 can swing substantially (especially for RbA), making post-hoc temperature calibration unreliable as a tuning knob on these benchmarks.
+Temperature scaling is evaluated only for MSP and MaxEntropy.
+MaxLogit is not temperature-scaled because it uses raw logits, and RbA is reported separately because the revised score is based on the total known-class semantic mass.
 ### Datasets

 - **Cityscapes** for closed-set semantic segmentation evaluation.